github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics.md

 When creating a topic:

 - use lowercase letters, numbers, and hyphens.
-- Topic names can NOT include capital letters.
 - Topic names can be no longer than 50 characters.
 - Each repository cannot have more than 20 topics.